Categories

 Best Piece on a Designated Topic

-Each year we will invite entries on a particular topic which has flooded the news.
+Each year we invite entries on a particular topic which has flooded the news.
 The entries can take any form: visual, aural, or written.

 Most Inspirational Teacher